Brian-E-Nguyen/The-Web-Developer-Bootcamp/24-Intro-To-Node/README.md

 In your terminal, use `npm install <package name>` to install a package

 In your JavaScript file, use `require()` to include a package

+### 4.3 Faker Excercise

+- Create a new directory "MyShop"
+- Add a file named "listProducts.js"
+- Install "faker" package
+- Read the Faker docs and figure out how it works
+- Use Faker to print out 10 random product names and prices
+- Run your file with node and make sure it works!